ReportedUser/Robot_Control_with_depth_camera/README.md

 First, start the UR robot and load the [urcap](https://github.com/UniversalRobots/Universal_Robots_ExternalControl_URCap/releases).

-First of all, you should calibrate the robot.
+Next, you should calibrate the robot.
 Follow the [Universal Robot Calibration Guide](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_calibration/README.md) in order to calibrate.
-Once it has been calibrated, either follow then next instrucction adding the calibration file or launch it via your new launch file with the calibration.
+Once it has been calibrated, you can either follow the next instruction by adding the calibration file or launch it via your new launch file with the calibration.

-Next step will be to start two launch files on different terminal windows.
+The next step is to start two launch files on different terminal windows.
 ```
 $ roslaunch ur_robot_driver ur3_bringup.launch robot_ip:=your.robot.ip.adress
 ```
 ```
 $ roslaunch ur3_moveit_config moveit_planning_execution.launch
 ```
-First one is the launch file that connects to the robot, second one adds ros nodes for moveit controls.
+The first one is the launch file that connects to the robot, and the second one adds ros nodes for moveit controls.

-Now that the launch files are runing, you can start playing with this package scripts, For example, the next script gets the cobot imitating the hand movement.
+Now that the launch files are running, you can start playing with this package's scripts.
+For example, the following gets the robot to imitate the hand movement:

 ```
 rosrun Universal_Robots_Depth_camera_control hand_tracking